taih304/Linux-Shell/Physical layer/README.md

 **Scheduling**: The scheduler determines which task to execute.
 There are few mechanisms controlling access to CPU for tasks (timeslice, preemption, idle)

+In computing, a **system image** is a serialized copy of the entire state of a computer system stored in some non-volatile form such as a file.
+This can be an OS image, disk image and process image.

 ## RTOS

 RTOS is an OS for realtime application as well as it gives realtime response to its related events.
 That happens as scheduler inside the RTOS takes a very short time when switching between the tasks/context switching which makes us feel like the RTOS has realtime response to the events.